How to Extend Your MEXT Scholarship

 Specialized Training College Student

-Master’s Degree Student Doctoral Degree (including professional degree programs)
+Master’s Degree Student or Professional Degree Student Doctoral Degree

 College of Technology Student College of Technology Student Bachelor’s Degree Student (3rd year transfer enrollee) or advanced course at the College of Technology